-I decided to try this out for myself, since the opinions differ on this matter.
-I purchased 3 highend HDMI cables and 1 no-name brand to see what differences there are.
+I decided to just try this out for myself and purchased three different high-end HDMI cables and 1 no-name brand to see what differences there are, if any.

 The following is condensed info on this matter.
 For the complete review and more background information, read the HDMI-cables-review (Dutch language).

 To put it bluntly: Yes.
 They do make a difference.
 I know that technically there shouldn’t be a difference and I don’t exactly know why there should be.
 But there is a difference and it’s not all that difficult to see.

 From what I know about the HDMI format there is something that at least should give skeptics something to think about.
 The data that runs over the cable is not to be confused with data that runs over internet connections.
 In the case of internet data, there are systems built in that check for errors and can correct them.
 If needed, the data could even simply be sent again.
 In the case of video signals over HDMI, this is not possible, simply because it would result in massive delays.
 HDMI, therefore, is a continuous data stream, much like is the case with CD.
 With CD people also tend to think that a one is a one and a zero is a zero.
 And while that’s certainly true, what’s also true is that timing is much more important, so WHEN is the one a one and WHEN the zero a zero.
 The digital data is actually sent as an analog signal and so, just like with analog cables, the signals are responsive to external and internal influences.
 However, the common perceived wisdom is that this should not matter since, well, ones and zeros.
 The reality is that noise that is picked up by cables can have an influence on the device at the receiving end.
 And there might be other mechanisms at work that have not yet been identified.